My rating: 5 of 5 stars

 a philosophical paleozoologist, whose writings linked in a most ingenious fashion the study of fossils and geological strata with a vindication and scientific confirmation of materials found in ancient sagas, so that by his theory—a sublimated Darwinism, if you will—all things that an advance humanity had long since ceased to believe became true and real again.

 This fusion of archaic lore with modern science is a motif of the novel.
 The devil compares the syphilis bacterium to Andersen’s Faustian little mermaid, for instance; like the sexually-contracted spirochete winding its way from phallus to cerebellum, she (for love) ascends from water to earth to air.
-Leverkühn, who late in the novel tries to drown himself and early in the novel watches his father’s scientific experiments with liquids, has a fantasy, on the cusp of his greatest artistic achievements, in which he explores the black depths of the ocean and there encounters
+Leverkühn watches his father’s scientific experiments with liquids early in the novel, and late in the novel tries to drown himself; he has a fantasy, on the cusp of his greatest artistic achievements, in which he explores the black depths of the ocean and there encounters

 the mad grotesqueries, organic nature’s secret faces: predatory mouths, shameless teeth, telescopic eyes; paper nautiluses, hatchetfishes with goggles aimed upward, heteropods, and sea butterflies up to six feet long.
 Even things that drift passively in the current, tentacled monsters of slime… (my ellipses)